#TeenMom2 Jeremy Calvert Addresses Cheating, Leah Messer Reunion

-Jeremy Calvert is speaking out against the rumors claiming he cheated on his former fiancee, Brooke Wehr.
+Jeremy Calvert is speaking out against the rumors claiming he cheated on his former fiancée, Brooke Wehr.

-On Instagram days ago, Wehr shared a screenshot which she claimed proved the Teen Mom 2 star and her best friend had be carrying out an affair for the entirety of their relationship.
+On Instagram days ago, Wehr shared a screenshot which she claimed proved the Teen Mom 2 star and her best friend had been carrying out an affair for the entirety of their relationship.
 In response, Calvert spoke to The Ashley’s Reality Roundup, revealing that while he and the friend did hook up, their rendezvous did not take place during the time he and Wehr were dating.

 “At the time we hooked up, I was single,” Calvert said.
 “This happened last winter, and Brooke was with someone else at the same time.
 We were broken up, and I never thought Brooke and I would get back together.”